 Warning: the location called "Sheriff's Siding" in previous versions of SimSig Royston turned out to be the Grain siding.
 This will affect old timetables; see below for more details.

 Until the line towards Cambridge was electrified, the service was split into two with EMUs from London terminating at one end of platform 1 and DMUs from Cambridge terminating at the other end; passengers would then walk between them (or run if their arriving train was late).
-Rather than having full signalling for this, there was a neon "STOP HERE" sign facing both ways suspended from the road bridge crossing the centre of the platform.
-I have been unable to find out exactly how this was controlled, but there are no signs on the existing King's Cross panel of special entrance or exit buttons.
-Therefore I have provided a mechanism of my own devising: the sign is turned on and off by a red push button between the tracks.
-It can be turned off at any time, but cannot be turned on if a train is currently proceeding towards it and would not have time to obey it.
-Trains will treat the sign as a red signal and not pass it.
+Rather than having full signalling for this, there were neon "STOP HERE" signs facing each ways suspended from opposite sides of the road bridge crossing the centre of the platform.

 Platform 1 is 247 metres long and platform 2 is 169 metres.
 At the Up end the signals are at the end of the platform.
 At the Down end, signal K981 is 94 metres beyond the end of platform 2 and signal K983 is 116 metres beyond the end of platform 1.
 In each case the two track circuits exactly cover the platform; the boundary between them is 183 metres from K980 and 116 metres from K978.

 These lengths are exact and do not allow for stopping space.

 The following yards use depot capacity control:

 Other capacities are: